*Please make sure to read the UPDATE at the bottom of the article!*

 Taking Matters Into Our Own Hands

 My mother had the basal cell removed surgically twice more before she finally let me try the baking soda treatment.
-And 5 weeks ago is when this treatment began.
+And five weeks ago is when this treatment began.

 I modified the concoction by using coconut oil instead of water, as raw organic coconut oil helps in the regeneration of skin cells.
 I mixed one part baking soda and one part coconut oil (a teaspoon of each) in a shot glass and stirred it up until it became a malleable paste, which is what I applied to the affected area.
 The results were truly astonishing.

-Please keep in mind that starting at an early age my mother began to experience hair loss.
-However, as a result of less hair it was much easier to apply the treatment, and the effect of the treatment was more visible.
+Please keep in mind that, starting at an early age, my mother began to experience hair loss.
+However, her thin hair made it much easier to apply the treatment, and the effect of the treatment was more visible.

-1) Feb 13 – Day 1: On the first night after 2 applications during that day, the entire scab fell off on its own.
+1) Feb 13 – Day 1: On the first night, after two applications during that day, the entire scab fell off on its own.
 The area was very tender, and the basal cell was revealed as a fleshy bulb of skin that would easily bleed when even minimal pressure was applied.

 2) Feb 17 – Day 5: The basal cell started to shrink in size.
 The area around where the scab had been was all flaking, but the coconut oil was helping to clear all the dead skin away.